 The term goes all the way back to sixteenth century, when a small piece of bread would be placed in a goblet of wine.
 The goblet would be passed from guest to guest until it reached the person being honored who would drain the goblet and eat the morsel of bread in the bottom.
 This tradition is practiced at weddings today – usually in the form of one or more champagne “toasts”.

 The best man usually has the honor (or duty) of making the first toast.

 Usually the bride and groom remain seated for the toasts while all the guests are usually standing to honor them.
-This all happens before they pack their large suitcases and head off for the honeymoon.
+This all happens before they pack their suitcases and head off for the honeymoon.